Last Updated on September 11, 2025

 1 tbs lemon juice, 1 ts. grated zest

-One half cup Sherry or Madeira wine
+One-half cup of Sherry or Madeira wine

-One and one half tbs brown sugar
+One and a half tbsp brown sugar

 Generous pinch of cinnamon and ground ginger